-From leeboard to center-board
+From leeboard to centerboard

-The outside leeboards were used in centuries until our evolution in ship-technology was able to construct safe and reliable wells inside a hull.
-Then leeboards in some yacht-designs entered from both sides and joined in one single board - called center-board of course - more as one adjustable keel than a counterweight - and easier to handle than two leeboards on same boat.
-Inside her well for eels this eel-drifter has mounted a center-board.Neither here, we have never seen a boat with more than one centerboard - other than the trial-dinghy named.
+The outside leeboards were used in centuries until our evolution in ship-technology was able to construct safe and reliable wells inside a hull, what happend around 150 years ago.
+Then leeboards in some yacht-designs entered from both sides and joined in one single board in center - called centerboard of course - more as ONE adjustable keel and easier to handle than TWO leeboards on same boat.
+Later on the centerboard too was equipped with a counterweight.

 The steer-oar of the Vikings

 The rudder of a Viking-ship is mounted in starboard side.
 Therefor the name starboard

 is a viking contribuition to the English language.

 The Viking helmsman knows perfectly, that his ship with wind from port will heel and dip deeper its side-mounted steering oar as therefor react better - in contrast to a Starboard wind, as will lift the steer-oar more out of water.

 The steer-oar on viking-ships is considered as a rudder, but due to its design and place, it too has some qualities as a leeboard - just as the Guara.